 This slow-burn, psychological horror movie is one of the most influential pieces of cinema.
-Roman Polanski perfectly captures the terror and macabre with subtlety, and the buildup is encapsulating, as the movie unravels into a tale of despair and paranoia, confirming the suspicions of heroine Rosemary, whose own obsession with discovering the truth about her sinister neighbours and abnormal pregnancy morph her character throughout.
+Roman Polanski perfectly captures the terror and macabre with subtlety, and the buildup is encapsulating, as the movie unravels into a tale of despair and paranoia, confirming the suspicions of heroine Rosemary, whose own obsession with discovering the truth about her sinister neighbors and abnormal pregnancy morph her character throughout.
 If you’re looking for a cheap, watered-down jump-scare flick then you’re shit outta luck.
-Rosemary’s Baby speaks higher volumes and tackles broader themes about the occult, religion and pregnancy.
-A landmark thriller, that serves as a more intelligent choice for your halloween movie night.
+Rosemary’s Baby speaks higher volumes and tackles broader themes about the occult, religion, and pregnancy.
+A landmark thriller, that serves as a more intelligent choice for your Halloween movie night.

 A medium-rare steak with a serving of steamed vegetables and baked potatoes.
 Don’t forget your glass of wine!
-A film of this calibre deserves a feed with a little more class.
+A film of this caliber deserves a feed with a little more class.
 Just make sure no one slips any tannis root into your beverage.